Our Services

 Difficulty swallowing can be more than just a nuisance—it may be the first sign of esophageal cancer.
 While most cases of dysphagia are benign, the combination of progressive swallowing difficulty, weight loss and other red-flag symptoms demands timely evaluation by a gastroenterologist.

 Speak to a doctor about any serious or persistent symptoms.
 Early investigation and diagnosis can make a profound difference in treatment options and outcomes.
-If you're experiencing concerning symptoms, start by using Ubie's free Esophageal Cancer symptom checker to understand what your body may be telling you, then share those insights with your healthcare provider.
+If you're experiencing concerning symptoms, taking a quick symptom assessment can help you better describe what you're feeling to your healthcare provider and ensure nothing important gets overlooked.
 Your health and peace of mind are worth it.

 (References)